What causes matting?

 A cat that is groomed regularly (approximately every 6 weeks) will not suffer from such problems.
 Because the groomer is handling the cat on a regular basis and looking over every inch of its body during each visit, health issues that may arise can be found early on, and the likelihood of effective intervention is increased.

 How long will it take for you to groom my cat?

 We typically allow 2 hours for your appointment if you have only one cat.
-If you bring in two or more, or the cat is severely pelted or matted, the groom time may take longer.
+If you bring in two or more, the groom time may take longer.
 Once we see your cat/cats in person, we will be able to give you a time for pick-up.
 We believe cats are better served by not being away from their normal home environment any longer than possible, and therefore strive to complete each groom in an efficient and timely manner.